daviddarnes/alembic/README.md

 # [Alembic](https://alembic.darn.es/)
-⚗ A Jekyll boilerplate designed to be a starting point for any Jekyll website.
+⚗ A Jekyll boilerplate theme designed to be a starting point for any Jekyll website.

 ![Screenshot](https://raw.githubusercontent.com/daviddarnes/alembic/master/screenshot.png)